EPK

 SHORT BIO

 Kārlis stands out for his originality, creativity and energetic emotional saturation both in his composition and in his playing manner.
-Currently, he is an active member of Latvian, European and Scandinavian jazz, contemporary and improvised music scene.
+Currently, he is an active member of Latvian, European and Scandinavian jazz, contemporary and improvised music scene both as a performer and a composer.

 In 2017, Kārlis released his debut album "Images in Regard of The Central Reference System", which was nominated both as the best jazz album of the year and as the best debut in the Latvian Grammy Award "Zelta Mikrofons".
 In 2019, his solo album "Oneness And the Transcendent Truth" was also nominated as the best jazz music album, while Auziņš⋅Čudars⋅Arutyunyan's album "Baltic" (2018) won the main prize in the same nomination.